pampatzoglou/articles/db.md

     FROM pg_database;
 ```

 and then create an alert based on the particular metric.
-Try to keep in mind that these are queries that will run on the database every time prometheus queries the exporter.
+Try to keep in mind that these are queries that will run on the database every time Prometheus queries the exporter.
 So think carefully, do you need to have exact values or estimates?
-Leverage `EXPLAIN ANALYZE` to verify what you are actually doing and take a minute to think if this query MUST run on your primary database or on a replica?
+Leverage `EXPLAIN ANALYZE` to verify what you are actually doing and take a minute to think if this query MUST run on your primary database or on a replica.

 ```yaml
 pg_table: